 Instructional Technology offers aerial imaging services to the St Olaf community with a pair of DJI unmanned aircraft.
-We have FAA Part 107 certificated pilots who are able to legally fly College-owned aircraft.
+We have an FAA Part 107 certificated pilot who is able to legally fly College-owned aircraft.
 We can support mapping, 3D modeling, orthoimagery and aerial photo/video projects for academic purposes.

 WHAT WE HAVE:

 Our primary aerial platform is a DJI Inspire 2

 - Carries the X4S camera (4K 60fps 1″-CMOS 20MP camera with 11.6 stops).

 - Has a second front-mounted camera for flight operations.